f4exb/sdrangel/plugins/samplesource/rtlsdr/readme.md

   - **DC**: auto remove DC component
   - **IQ**: auto make I/Q balance.
 The DC correction must be enabled for this to be effective.

-<h3>4: Baseband center frequency position relative the center frequency</h3>
+<h3>4: Decimated bandpass center frequency position relative the RTL-SDR center frequency</h3>

-Possible values are:

-  - **Cen**: the decimation operation takes place around the BladeRF Rx center frequency
+  - **Cen**: the decimation operation takes place around the RTL-SDR center frequency Fs
-  - **Inf**: the decimation operation takes place around the center of the lower half of the BladeRF Rx passband.
+  - **Inf**: the decimation operation takes place around Fs - Fc.
-  - **Sup**: the decimation operation takes place around the center of the upper half of the BladeRF Rx passband.
+  - **Sup**: the decimation operation takes place around Fs + Fc.

+With SR as the sample rate before decimation Fc is calculated as:

+  - if decimation n is 4 or lower:  Fc = SR/2^(log2(n)-1).
+The device center frequency is on the side of the baseband.
+You need a RF filter bandwidth at least twice the baseband.
+  - if decimation n is 8 or higher: Fc = SR/n.
+The device center frequency is half the baseband away from the side of the baseband.
+You need a RF filter bandwidth at least 3 times the baseband.

 <h3>4a: Transverter mode open dialog</h3>